amandachen1024/Menagerie-Melee/README.md

 ## Overview

 This is a turn-based Autobattler game based on the premise of Hearthstone Battlegrounds.
-It was created in Intellij, using Swing GUI and Object-Oriented-Programming.
-Images were created by me unless otherwise specified in the comments (please do not steal them).
+It was created in Intellij, using Swing GUI and Object-Oriented-Programming, and I created the images using Procreate.
 This was part of a way to apply my learning about graphics in Java.
 The game itself supports 2 players and consists of a recruit and battle phase (see below).
 Each player has a warband consisting of 5 fighters that will fight their opponent in an RNG-based battle.

 ## Recruit